-When the new year arrives, that big sparkling ball in Times Square will drop.
-Hopefully your content marketing budget won’t do the same.
+With the arrival of each new year, that big sparkling ball in Times Square drops.
+Hopefully your content marketing budget doesn’t do the same.

 As the digital business environment keeps growing more competitive and challenging, we need more resources to keep pace, not fewer.
 Although content marketing is relatively inexpensive, there are always plenty of needs to be addressed.
 Almost every content manager has a laundry list of desirable upgrades and additions.

 If I told you that, due to a surplus elsewhere, your department was gifted an extra $10,000 to use up before the end of the year, I’m betting you’ve already mentally spent it before you’ve finished reading this sentence.

 The trouble, of course, is that content marketing’s true impact is not always readily apparent.
 Just as its methods and strategies are subtle and circuitous, so too are its results.
 As such, content managers are frequently in the position of needing to prove their value, and make a compelling case to higher-ups that supporting their efforts with more budget will be highly beneficial for the business.

 Here are 4 indisputable reasons to increase your content marketing budget in the next year, every year.

 It just does.
 The latest Content Marketing Trends report from CMI and MarketingProfs shows 78% of B2C respondents rating their content marketing approach as extremely successful, very successful, or moderately successful.
 This research also shows the most successful teams dedicating 26% of their marketing budget to content marketing, compared to 18% for the least successful.
 That contrast is even starker on the B2B side, where the most successful respondents commit 40% of marketing budget to content, compared to just 14% for the least successful.